Life As a Tool and Die Maker

 - Edger

-In the United States, there were 72,500 jobs for Tool and Die Maker in 2016.
+There were about 72,500 jobs for Tool and Die Maker in 2016 (in the United States).
 There is little to no growth in job opportunities for Tool and Die Maker.
-Due to new job openings and attrition, there will be an average of 6,000 job openings in this field each year.
+The BLS estimates 6,000 yearly job openings in this field.

 The states with the most job growth for Tool & Die Maker are North Dakota, Idaho, and Utah.
 Watch out if you plan on working in Vermont, Maine, or Kansas.
 These states have the worst job growth for this type of profession.